 If you're down to the wire and don't have enough money for a big trip, visit family who'll put you up or plan a staycation this year.
 Crashing on a relative's couch or being a tourist in your town may not be a dream vacation, but it is still a break and can give you a head start on saving for next year's trip.

 Saving While at Home

 Older children home for the summer may spend their days raiding the fridge.
-Couponing is one way to save on groceries, but it can take a lot of effort to see a measurable payoff.
+Couponing is one way to save on groceries, but seeing a measurable payoff can take a lot of effort.
 Instead, encourage your kids to cook and limit convenience foods — those that are easy to eat mindlessly — on your shopping list.

-For next year, Schupak recommends estimating how much expenses climb in the summer and set aside — through automation, if possible — a portion of each paycheck for a summer fund.
+For next year, Schupak recommends estimating how much expenses climb in the summer and setting aside — through automation, if possible — a portion of each paycheck for a summer fund.